News

 Photo: Anni Koponen / Ornamo

-Can you tell us about your current job – how does design play a role in it?
+Can you tell us what kind of role does design play in your work?

 There has long been talk of bringing design and designers into the top management of companies and growth companies, and now this turnaround has really happened.
 Personally, I see design maturing as a management approach as valuable as, for example, commercial know-how, i.e. design thinking and methods are being used to manage organisations.’